nf-core/rnaseq/Docs/README.md

 For further reading and documentation see the [FastQC website](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/)

+Note that the FastQC plots displayed in the MultiQC report is for the untrimmed reads.
+They will thus contain adapeter sequence and potenitally regions with low quality.
+FastQC is ran another time after trimming, that output is included in the results dir under FastQC.

 ## Cutadapt
 The NGI RNA BP 2.0 pipeline uses TrimGalore for removal of adapter contamination and trimming of low quality regions.
 TrimGalore is a wrapper for FastQC and Cutadapt.
 Where FastQC is used for indetifying  adapter contamination and regions with too low quality.
 Cutadapt is the used to remove these regions of the reads.
 [TrimGalore Website](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/)